Sustainability & LEED Certification

 CRGA Design completed the design of a newly constructed ten-story Patient Care Center, located on the Midtown Campus of the University of Maryland Medical Center in Baltimore.
 Occupiable space within the building includes a lower level, a first floor, and four upper floors.
 The project also included five levels of parking incorporated into the building as well.
 The occupied areas of the building total 172,000 square feet and the parking levels total 102,000 square feet.
 The building has a green roof and has achieved a LEED Silver certification.

-The services provided by our team were very comprehensive and began with an analysis of the campus, identifying options for the siting of this building.
+The comprehensive services provided by our team began with an analysis of the campus, identifying options for the siting of this building.
 The relationship of this building to the hospital was a critical consideration.
 It was ultimately decided to locate this building immediately adjacent to the campus’ main parking structure.
 This allowed five floors of additional parking to be sandwiched between occupiable floors in an efficient manner.

 Clinical spaces located on floors 7 thru 9, utilize a hybrid on-stage/off-stage model, which separates patient and staff flows.
 This model fosters patient privacy and facilitates team-based delivery of care by the clinical staff.
 Learn more about this project here.